DaKingKong/Github-Add-In-Test-2/README.md

 Use Heroku deploy button on the top to do initial deployment.
 Then link your repository with Heroku for future deployments using `git push heroku {branch}`.

+Note: you can do the initial deployment with all environment variables as dummy strings.

+## Environment Variables

+After the initial deployment, we can easily get full info on environment variables.

 More Info:

 - [Heroku Button](https://devcenter.heroku.com/articles/heroku-button)